H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-Let us now switch to estimates up to $\partial\R^n_+$, that is, global regularity in the case of flat boundaries.
+Let us now switch to estimates up to $\partial\R^n_+$, that is, regularity up to flat boundaries.
 Theorem~\ref{thm:0bdry} will follow from three results, which are the analogues of the interior ones described above.
-The last one is our main result, Theorem~\ref{thm:3bdry}, from the previous subsection.
-The other two ingredients are the following.
+The first one is the following.

-\begin{four} (\cite{CFRS}) {\it Let $u\in C^\infty(\overline{B^+_1})$ be a stable solution of $-\Delta u=f(u)$ in $B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$, for some nonlinearity $f\in C^1(\R)$.
+\begin{four} (\cite[(6.6)]{CFRS}) {\it Let $u\in C^\infty(\overline{B^+_1})$ be a stable solution of $-\Delta u=f(u)$ in $B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$, for some nonlinearity $f\in C^1(\R)$.

 If $3 \leq n\leq 9$, then

 for all $\lambda>1$ and $\rho< 1/\lambda$, where $C_\lambda$ is a constant depending only on $n$ and $\lambda$. }\end{four}